 Share to Facebook

-Are Motions on Pleadings Allowed After a Defence Is Served and Filed In a Small Claims Court Case?
+Are Pleading Motions Allowed Even Though a Defence Was Served and Filed Within a Small Claims Court Case?

 Understanding the Inapplicability of Fresh Step Rules Within Small Claims Court Proceedings